Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/about_CFTUTIL/Configuring_CFT_Start_here/CFTXLATE.md

 ---

-    title: CFTXLATE  - Conversion tables
+    title: "Character set conversion - CFTXLATE  "
-    linkTitle: CFTXLATE - Conversion tables
+    linkTitle: "CFTXLATE - Conversion tables"
-    weight: 460
+    weight: 450

----
-This topic describes how to define a translation table to be used during a transfer.
+---This topic describes how to define a translation table to be used during a transfer.
 There are two ways to generate a translation table, either using the FNAME parameter or the TABLE parameter as described below.

 ****Related